-16,896,073 shares of common stock issuable upon conversion of the company's preferred stocks with conversion process between \$0.10 and \$0.22 per share outstanding at December 31, 2012 were not included in the computation of diluted EPS for the period as the inclusion would have been antidilutive.
+16,896,073 shares of common stock issuable upon conversion of the company's preferred stocks with conversion process between \$0.10 and \$0.22 per share outstanding at December 31, 2012 were not included in the computation of diluted EPS for the period as the inclusion would have been antidilutive, given the Company's net loss.
+No shares of preferred stock were outstanding as of December 31, 2013.

-For the Years Ended December 31, 2012 and 2011 (in thousands, except share and per share data)
+For the Years Ended December 31, 2013 and 2012 (in thousands, except share and per share data)